andyhasit/redrunner/packages/redrunner/README.md

 Svelte 3.28       3.2
 ```

-#### What does it look like?
+#### How do I use it?

-You compose views as ES6 classes (like React) but build use a declarative syntax in the HTML, like Vue, Angular and others:
+You compose views as ES6 classes like React, but instead of JSX you annotate the HTML, like Vue:

 ```javascript
 import {View, mount} from 'redrunner'